 The summer solstice marks the official start of astronomical summer and the longest day of the year.
-It occurs when one of Earth's poles is tilted toward the sun at its most extreme angle, and due to Earth's tilt this happens twice a year.
-In the Northern Hemisphere summer solstice falls in June (while the Southern Hemisphere experiences winter solstice), and in the Southern Hemisphere it falls in December (while the Northern Hemisphere experiences winter solstice).
+It occurs when one of Earth's poles is tilted toward the sun at its most extreme angle, and due to Earth's tilt, this happens twice a year.
+In the Northern Hemisphere, the summer solstice falls in June (while the Southern Hemisphere experiences winter solstice), and in the Southern Hemisphere, it falls in December (while the Northern Hemisphere experiences winter solstice).

 The summer solstice and subsequent longest day of the year are celebrated by many cultures around the world with numerous traditions, holidays and festivals.
 From sunrise gatherings to midsummer festivals, summer solstice celebrations certainly blow the winter cobwebs away.

 Related: Summer solstice 2022 celebrated on Earth and in space (photos)

 Daisy joined Space.com as a reference writer in February 2022, before then she was a staff writer for our sister publication All About Space magazine.

 What causes the summer solstice?(opens in new tab)

 We have Earth's tilt to thank for the seasons, and without it both hemispheres would receive equal light throughout the year.

 As Earth orbits the sun, the axis of rotation of Earth is slightly tilted at 23.44°.1 according to the Royal Museums Greenwich (opens in new tab).
 This means that as Earth orbits the sun, the Northern Hemisphere is tilted towards the sun during one half of the year.
 During the other half of the year, the Southern Hemisphere tilts towards it.

 When the Northern or Southern Hemisphere is most tilted towards the sun, it experiences the summer solstice; when it is most tilted away, it experiences the winter solstice.